samuel-c-allan/aux-public/README.md

 ```

 2. Keep the title short but somewhat specific
 3. Give as much specific detail in the body as possible.
-Make sure that when someone who looks at the commit and are familiar with the codebase can tell what happened without looking at the code (obviously not more than 3 lines but enough to get a gist of what happened)
+Make sure that when someone who looks at the commit and is familiar with the codebase can tell what happened without looking at the code (obviously not more than 3 lines but enough to get a gist of what happened)
 4. When convenient try to make commits smaller, more atomic.
 But this is not a requirement
+5. When convenient also try to make commits stable (the whole thing works more or less, commits never completely break the program).
+Also not a requirement

 ### Branches
 1. Always keep the main branch stable with high quality code, if you are implementing a new feature / fixing things do one of the following: